-- To achieve a sustainable level of dividends from the management of a portfolio of renewable energy assets held within a tax efficient VCT. - To protect the capital of shareholders and to enhance its value by the active management of the assets operated by investee companies, which are generally joint venture companies. - To manage the assets of the Company with a view to maximising their longevity and optionality.
+- To achieve a sustainable level of dividends from the management of a portfolio of renewable energy assets held within a tax efficient VCT. - To protect the capital of shareholders and to enhance its value by the active management of the assets operated by investee companies, which are generally joint venture companies. - To manage the assets of the Company with a view to maximising their longevity and to derive additional value in later asset life.